Design history · Contemporary ornamental typography

 Second, specificity over style.
 Each Bantjes lettering commission is purpose-drawn for its specific publication, client and context.
 Her practice refuses the “signature style” that contemporary illustration culture rewards — a position she has defended repeatedly against commercial pressure to standardise.

 Third, beauty as argument.
 I Wonder is organised around the claim that beauty is a mode of thinking.
 Curiosity, wonder, ornament and delight are treated as cognitive tools, not emotional reactions.
-This argument — with Sagmeister’s Beauty Show three years later — is the clearest contemporary rehabilitation of beauty as a design criterion.
+Alongside Sagmeister’s Beauty Show three years later, it is the clearest contemporary case for beauty as a design criterion.

 Key works

-Saks Fifth Avenue identity (2007) — ornamental reconstruction of the Saks wordmark into 64 tiles that recombine for every application.
+Saks Fifth Avenue identity (2007) — ornamental reconstruction of the Saks wordmark into 64 squares that recombine for every application.
 Commissioned by Pentagram’s Michael Bierut.
-Still the most-cited example of ornamental lettering applied at identity scale in the 2000s.
+One of the highest-profile applications of ornamental lettering at identity scale in the 2000s.

 I Wonder (2010) — Thames & Hudson / Monacelli Press book-length monograph-cum-manifesto.
 Every spread is custom- designed; the book is both a catalogue of Bantjes’s ornamental practice and an argument for ornament as a mode of thinking.

 Pretty Pictures (2013) — Thames & Hudson retrospective covering a decade of commercial and editorial commissions.
-Organised chronologically and annotated by Bantjes; probably the clearest account of how contemporary lettering commissions actually work.
+Organised chronologically and annotated by Bantjes; a direct account of how contemporary lettering commissions work.

 Iconic works